pmagtulis/covid-ph/README.md

 # covid-philippines
 A Covid-19 database containing cases and test numbers

 Source: Department of Health data drop (as of Jan.
-7)
+10)

 # Recent updates

+*As of Jan.
+10:* Fixed the **duplicated** section to show how many duplicates per CaseCode tab.
+Updated file used to reflect new cases, tests.

 *As of Jan.
 7:* Included code to track cases by day on a provincial and regional level, **groupby** municipalities added samples data, charts are bigger, cleaned and made more succinct.